TheUncoated

 What gets indexed

-Guides are indexable only when they have enough qualified products, credible sources, original educational sections, and product evidence before and after embedded product picks.
-Thin pages stay draft or noindex.
+Guides are published only when they have enough reviewed products, credible sources, original educational sections, and product evidence before and after embedded product picks.
+Thin pages stay out of the public guide index until they improve.